kamarov-therussiantank/TankTrouble---Tank-Randomizer-1.3-/README.md

 <img src="https://raw.githubusercontent.com/kamarov-therussiantank/TTCV2/main/screenshots/classicmazes.jpg">

 - **Old Classic UI:** Lets welcome back our most loved Classic UI!
 What does it brings?
-Install the extension and see it for your self.
-You will be amazed.
+Well as the name it self says, it brings old game UI.
+After years and years of waiting.... here it is!
+TIME TO SHINE!

 <img src="https://raw.githubusercontent.com/kamarov-therussiantank/TTCV2/main/screenshots/classicUI.jpg">